waleedhad/AudioMuse-AI-cuda_12.2/README.md

 kubectl apply -f deployments/deployment.yaml
 Access the Flask service through the port exposed by your LoadBalancer or service type.
 ```
+For having a more stable use I suggest to edit the deployment container image to use the **alpha** tags, for example **ghcr.io/neptunehub/audiomuse-ai:0.1.1-alpha**.
+The **latest** tag is used for development purpose

 ## 🛠️ Key Technologies
 AudioMuse AI is built upon a robust stack of open-source technologies: